 Get to know the local market

 Start doing your research.
 Check out online listings locally of properties available to rent and look at how much they cost per month, what the deposits are and how many there are similar to yours.
 You should that way be able to work out roughly what you will be able to charge and then work out all your costs and affordability.
+If you are concerned about fluctuating rent, check out AMS Housing Group, who can help out with guaranteed rent.

 Compare landlord insurance